MicrosoftDocs/connected-spaces/articles/faq.md

 3. Update the IP ranges.

     ![Gateway Info page showing Camera Range field](media/faq-ip-range.PNG "Gateway Info page showing Camera Range field")

+4. When you’re finished, select the check mark in the upper-right corner of the screen.

 ## How do I sign up for Connected Store with my existing Azure Active Directory tenant?